Best itineraries for a 7 and 14 day trip in Costa Rica

 Do you know you can reach Monteverde with a lake crossing boat tour?
 Visit the Arenal Lake and use this tour as a transfer straight to the cloudy Monteverde.

-TIP: The info above is THE plan if you are without a rental car.
+The info above is the plan if you are without a rental car.
 Don’t be afraid to use it instead of a land transfer!

 By the night take a tour in one of the reserves findable in Monteverde.

 Guess what?
 Now we are on the Pacific Coast!